This post may contain affiliate links. Please read our disclosure policy.

 • Coconut sugar: Sweet granulated coconut sugar is a great refined sugar-free option to keep these cookies sweet but healthy.

-• Chocolate chips: We like to use semi-sweet chocolate chips but you can use your favorite sugar-free variety.
+• Chocolate chips: I like to use semi-sweet chocolate chips but you can use your favorite sugar-free variety.

 Frequently Asked Questions